tablelandnetwork/docs/specs/sql/README.md

 product is a dataset of $N_l \times N_r$ rows, each containing $N_l + N_r$ columns.

-If the `JOIN` operator does not include an `ON` or `USING` clause, then the result of the `JOIN` is simply the cartesian product of the left and right-hand datasets.
-If the `JOIN` operator does have `ON` or `USING` clauses, those are handled according to the following rules:
+If the join operator is "`CROSS JOIN`", "`INNER JOIN`", "`JOIN`" or a comma ("`,`") and there is no `ON` or `USING` clause, then the result of the join is simply the cartesian product of the left and right-hand datasets.
+If join operator does have `ON` or `USING` clauses, those are handled according to the following bullet points:

 -   If there is an `ON` clause then the `ON` expression is evaluated for each row of the cartesian product as a [boolean